THE BASICS --

 • Edwardian (1901-1915)

 While at the time diamonds once again became popular, this era also saw the use of amethysts, peridots, demantoid garnets, aquamarines, opals and pearls rise tremendously.
-We tend to see the jewelry of this period as light and airy, undoubtedly due to the fact that filigree workmanship gained in popularity with beautiful and intricately detailed designs.
+We tend to see the jewelry of the Edwardian period as light and airy, undoubtedly due to the fact that filigree workmanship gained in popularity with beautiful and intricately detailed designs.

 • Art Deco (1915-1938)